cbarrick/apollo/docs/user-guides/apollo-server.rst

 To incorporate a new model, a developer need only encode the model output appropriately in a JSON file and place it in the model directory to be scanned.

-See the documentation on :mod:`apollo.server.html` for more information on the format of model output and conversion to HTML.
+See the documentation on :mod:`apollo.bin.forecast-to-html` for more information on the format of model output and conversion to HTML.

 **************************************************